 PROCEDURE :

-Wash the fish pieces and mix with salt and turmeric.
-Keep aside for atleast 15 minutes.
+Wash fish pieces, mix with salt, turmeric.
+Keep aside for at least 15 minutes.

-Wash themustard seeds in a strainer.
-In a grinder put together the black mustard seeds, green chillies, little salt, little water and two ice cubes; get a smooth paste out of it.
-Be careful about the amount of water, the spice mix should not be watery but creamy.
-Do not forget to add the salt before grinding ,otherwise the mustard paste will turn bitter.
+Wash mustard seeds in strainer.
+In blender, put together black mustard seeds, green chillies, little salt, little water, two ice cubes; get a smooth paste out of it.

-Heat the oil in a wok and fry both sides of the fish pieces well.
+Heat oil in wok, fry both sides of fish pieces well.
 Take out to be used later.

-Temper the remaining oil with the nigella seeds / kalojeerey, add the chilli-mustard paste and stir fry at minimal heat for 1/2 a minute.
+Temper remaining oil with nigella seeds / kalojeerey, add chilli-mustard paste, stir fry at minimal heat for 1/2 a minute.

-Add 2 medium tea cups of water and bring the gravy to boil keeping the heat to minimal.
+Add 2 medium tea cups of water, bring gravy to boil keeping heat to minimal.

-Add the fish pieces; cover cook at low heat for 3 minutes; turn over the fish pieces and cover cook again at low heat for 2 minutes.
+Add fish pieces; cover cook at low heat for 3 minutes; turn over fish pieces, cover cook again at low heat for 2 minutes.
 We should be done.

-Isn't it that easy?
-This recipe I am posting for my fish loving non-Bengali friends, any Bengali would know this recipe.
+Isn't it easy?
+This recipe I am posting for my fish loving non-Bengali friends, any Bengali friends would know this recipe.
 Enjoy it with steamed rice.

 No comments :